Ghirensics/ghiro/docs/src/usage/administration.rst

 track of who did what.
 The logs are stored in your local database and are written in the auditing log file (if you enabled logging on files).
+Auditing is logging the following information:

+ * Message describing event.
+ * Category of the event.
+ * User who requested the event.
+ * Client IP address.
+ * Timestamp.

 If you want to disable auditing, set to false `AUDITING_ENABLED` inside `local_settings.py` as follows::